ejpaari/moar-gl/README.md

 # moar-gl

-A simple graphics engine / test framework which utilizes OpenGL 4.x and C++11
+A simple graphics engine / sandbox which utilizes OpenGL 4.x and C++11

 ### Features:
 - Multi-pass forward rendering with ambient pass